Skip to main content

 Long Life Power Platforms for Internet of Things

-We develop Energy Harvesting/micro-power management solutions that enable long battery life sensors be retrofitted on, in or near equipment and infrastructure.
+We develop Energy Harvesting/micro-power management solutions that enable long battery life sensors to be retrofitted on, in or near equipment and infrastructure.
 Wireless sensors enable us to collect data for anomaly detection, efficiency and performance monitoring.
-We have unprecedented opportunities to exploit such data bringing billions of € in savings and disruptive benefits for industry and society (reduced carbons emission, increased renewable integration), making the world a safer and better-connected place.
+We have unprecedented opportunities to exploit such data, bringing billions of € in savings and disruptive benefits for industry and society (reduced carbon emissions, increased renewable integration), making the world a safer and better-connected place.

 LoLiPoP IoT targets challenges in 3 FUNCTIONALITIES for multiple application domains:

 A) ASSET TRACKING: Optimise flow, management and throughput of assets.
-In a factory this can identify bottlenecks resulting in reductions of >10% in production, cycle time and inventory costs.
-In a smart mobility this can help monitor assets to avoid misplacement, minimize downtime as well as make savings in transportation cycle times and energy/carbon footprint.
+In a factory identify bottlenecks resulting in reductions of >10% in production, cycle time and inventory costs.
+In smart mobility this can monitor assets to avoid misplacement, minimize downtime as well as make savings in transportation cycle times and energy/carbon footprint.

 B) CONDITION MONITORING (predictive maintenance): monitoring a parameter of condition in machinery (vibration, temperature etc.), to identify a significant change indicative of a developing fault.
 For industry 4.0 maintenance overheads can be reduced from 40% to <15% with additional improvements in cycle time & downtime.
-Total production costs and unplanned downtime costs is~ $50 billion annually.
 Predictive maintenance saves ~ 8% to 12% over preventative maintenance.

-Development is driven by 10 use case (UC) requirements from IoT applications in the functionality domains listed above.
+Development is driven by 10 use case (UC) requirements from IoT applications in the functionality domains listed.
 The use cases orthogonally target the applications industry 4.0 smart mobility and energy efficient buildings.

-LoLiPoP-IoT creates a series of disruptive long battery life enabling Chips Act KDT platforms with supporting methodology.
+LoLiPoP-IoT creates a series of disruptive long battery life enabling Chips JU platforms with supporting methodology.

-Multi-source Energy Harvesting power management solutions to convert light, vibrations, magnetic and heat to electricity and minimize power drain.
+Multi-source Energy Harvesting power management solutions to convert light, vibrations, magnetic and heat to electricity and minimise power drain.

-Emerging technology-based energy harvester and storage components system level optimized.
+Emerging technology-based energy harvester and storage components system-level optimised.

 Ultra-low power components & algorithms that dramatically reduce the power consumption of WSN modules.

-Innovative Architectures for wireless data collection that minimize battery power drain.
+Innovative Architectures for wireless data collection that minimise battery power drain.

 Simulation Models to optimise selection, sizing, and system integration of components.